 In 1616, Ferdinando sent a party commanded by Richard Vines to visit what we know as Biddeford.
 Richard Vines was a physician from Bideford, Devonshire, England and came here with great expectations.
-The Indians were kind to him and greeted him with “great hospitality.”
+The native Americans were kind to him and greeted him with “great hospitality.”

 They were weakened greatly by sickness and the death of their chief sachem who was killed along with his family by a tribe living east of the Penobscot called the Tarrantines.

 Richard Vines picked the western side of the Saco River near the Pool known as Winter Harbor.
 He came here during the winter and exhibited tremendous amount of courage in trying to survive.
-But the Indians helped him and his group.
+But the native Americans helped him and his group.
 They taught them how to hunt and fish and preserve their food.
-Without the help of the Indians, it is likely that Vines would not have survived and would not have come back again and again for nearly 29 years.
+Without the help of the native Americans, it is likely that Vines would not have survived and would not have come back again and again for nearly 29 years.

 Richard Vines and his fellow explorer John Oldham were given one of the two patents of lands on the Saco River.
 The Biddeford patent conveyed this track of land lying between Cape Elizabeth and Cape Porpoise, on the south side of the Swanckadocke (Saco) river containing in breadth by the sea four miles, and eight miles up into the main land.
 In his 29 years here, Richard Vines eventually lived in a mansion or dwellinghouse that he leased from a Thomas Coles.